 England’s King Edward III put a temporary public ban on jousting in 1370 but an intrepid troupe of stunt riders and actors brought it back in the 1980’s.
 Somewhat similar to professional wrestling, victor and vanquished are usually agreed to beforehand.
 As in many medieval tournaments, even the exact number of blows is often settled.
 Yet, clad in authentic looking breastplates and helmets, wielding heavy lances, maces and blunted swords, they will thrill the throngs here at the Carolina Renaissance Festival!

-Scouts of all ages can earn a Carolina Renaissance Festival Fun Patch via a fun, interactive educational experience!
+Children of all ages can earn a Carolina Renaissance Festival Fun Patch via a fun, interactive educational experience!
+Great for Scouts, Y-Guides, and more!
 Click here for details!